andhikapraa/google-calendar-tasks-mcp/README.md

-# Google Calendar MCP Server
+# Google Calendar and Tasks MCP Server

-This is a Model Context Protocol (MCP) server that provides integration with Google Calendar.
-It allows LLMs to read, create, update and search for calendar events through a standardized interface.
+This is a Model Context Protocol (MCP) server that provides integration with Google Calendar and Google Tasks.
+It allows LLMs to read, create, update and search for calendar events as well as manage task lists and tasks through a standardized interface.

 ## Example Usage

 Along with the normal capabilities you would expect for a calendar integration you can also do really dynamic, multi-step processes like: